Everything You Need to Know About Cinnamon

 2. Spiced Sweet Potato Soup

-Add a teaspoon of cinnamon to your next sweet potato soup for a subtle twist.
+Add a teaspoon of this spice to your next sweet potato soup for a subtle twist.
 It pairs beautifully with coconut milk and a dash of nutmeg.

 3. Classic Cinnamon French Toast

-Mix ground cinnamon into your egg batter before dunking your bread slices.
+Mix ground spice into your egg batter before dunking your bread slices.
 Fry, top with a drizzle of maple syrup, and voilà—a dreamy breakfast.

 4. Cinnamon-Infused Oats

-Simmer rolled oats with almond milk, a cinnamon stick, and a touch of vanilla.
+Simmer rolled oats with almond milk, a stick of this spice, and a touch of vanilla.
 Top with fresh fruit and a sprinkle of nuts.

 5. Moroccan Lamb Tagine

-A complex blend of spices—including cinnamon—brings depth and richness to tender lamb.
+A complex blend of spices—including this ingredient—brings depth and richness to tender lamb.
 Pair with fluffy couscous for a meal to remember.

 Fun Fact!